kamangir/bluer-ugv/bluer_ugv/docs/UGVs/arzhang2-template.md

     - `sparrow2`
         - camera is validated. ✅
         - ultrasonic is validated. ✅
-- cover is in progress. 🔥
+- cover is complete. ✅

 items:::